EPM Live Review

 Our successful business strategy…has been to build strong long-term relationships with each of our clients by delivering excellence in products and services; on time, within budget, with the flexibility it takes to meet our client’s specific and unique needs.
 Our professionals are encouraged and empowered to go the “extra mile” to ensure customer satisfaction.

-This software currently boasts over 5,000 customers worldwide.
 EPM Live is famous for its inherent flexibility and works well for a variety of different industries.
-Current users include large corporations (Jack in the Box, Toyota, and FedEx), scientific organizations (NASA), and medical providers (Providence Health Systems, among others).
-EPM Live is the recipient of numerous awards, and has won Microsoft’s “Partner of the Year” award for four years.
+Current users include large corporations (Vectron, Hershey), healthcare providers (Emblem Health), and government organizations (Illinois Department of Transportation).
+EPM Live is the recipient of numerous awards and has won Microsoft’s “Partner of the Year” award for four years.
 It has also been distinguished by the Project Management Institute and Inc 5000.

 This software is relatively expensive and charges monthly, per-user fees.
 There are three types of user license available.
 Full users have access to all of EPM Live’s many features, including scheduling and reporting, while team members are only able to access timesheets and collaborate on projects.
 Email licenses offer very limited access to the software, but they are free.
 All of the following subscription prices apply to the SaaS version of EPM Live and are based on a 36-month contract.
 For pricing information about the on-premise option, you must personally request a quote (click here if you’re interested).